javascript-tutorial/en.javascript.info/1-js/02-first-steps/14-function-basics/article.md

 Global variables are visible from any function (unless shadowed by locals).

-Usually, a function declares all variables specific to its task, and global variables only store the data so important that it really must be seen from anywhere.
-Modern code has little to no globals, most variables reside in their functions.
+Usually, a function declares all variables specific to its task, and global variables only store project-level data, so important that it really must be seen from anywhere.
+Modern code has few or no globals, most variables reside in their functions.
 ```

 ## Parameters

-We can pass arbitrary data to function using it's parameters (also called *function arguments*) .
+We can pass arbitrary data to function using parameters (also called *function arguments*) .

 In the example below, the function has two parameters: `from` and `text`.